IRS Forms

 Step‑by‑step, completing Form 8283

-- Check thresholds.
-If a single item deduction exceeds 500,000, attach the appraisal to your return.
+• Check thresholds.
+If your deduction for a property exceeds $500,000 after aggregating similar items across all donees, attach the appraisal to your return.

 Mini‑checklist you can paste into your workpapers

-- Appraisal dated within 60 days before the gift, signed by a qualified appraiser, with valuation method and comps.
+• Appraisal valuation effective date no earlier than 60 days before the gift and no later than the contribution date, signed by a qualified appraiser, with valuation method and comps.

-- If deduction for an item exceeds 500,000, appraisal attached to return.
+• If deduction for a property exceeds $500,000 after aggregating similar items across all donees, appraisal attached to return.

 Practical examples